dgraph-io/dgraph-docs/content/howto/retrieving-debug-information.md

 When the command finishes, `debuginfo` returns the tarball's file name.
 If no destination has been specified, the file will be created in the same directory from where you ran the `debuginfo` command.

-The followings are the information that have been collected by the `debuginfo` command:
+The following files contain the metrics collected by the `debuginfo` command:

 ```
 dgraph-debuginfo639541060